 Trade in food and agricultural products between Switzerland and the EU is worth more than CHF 16 billion every year.
 The EU is Switzerland's main trading partner.
 Agricultural products provide a clear illustration of this: 50% of Swiss exports in this sector go to the EU, while 74% of imports originate from the EU.

 Switzerland has reached agreement with the EU on stabilising the agreement on agriculture and, in addition to its further development, on a new protocol on food safety.
-The agreement offers significant advantages for the Swiss food industry, for plant and animal health and for consumer protection.
+The protocol offers significant advantages for the Swiss food industry, for plant and animal health and for consumer protection.

 1. Closer cooperation beetween Switzerland and EU